wenext-limited/pr-agent/docs/docs/tools/describe.md

 Make sure to provide proper title, and a detailed and well-phrased description for each label, so the tool will know when to suggest it.
 Each label description should be a **conditional statement**, that indicates if to add the label to the PR or not, according to the PR content.

+???+ tip "Auto-remove custom label when no longer relevant"
+    If the custom label is no longer relevant, it will be automatically removed from the PR by running the `generate_labels` tool or the `describe` tool.

 ### Handle custom labels from a configuration file

 Example for a custom labels configuration setup in a configuration file: